larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank X

 #### Transformation to &lt;Creature>
 A ritual that grants the target the imbuement of a powerful spirit that remains dormant most of their lives.
-Only in times of great danger or crisis will this spirit emerge and grant it’s host strength to try and persevere.
+Only in times of great danger or crisis will this spirit emerge and grant it's host strength to try and persevere.

 A Scroll of Transformation to &lt;Creature> will have a specific creature type listed, and may not be used for any other Creature type.
 These scrolls can never be Memorized or Taught.
 Once cast, this Ritual is Permanent unless subject to a Destroy Ritual Magic